BBVA/qed/rtd_docs/source/home/trust_model.rst

 Description
 -----------

-Before starting to use ``QED``, users need to translate their problem of trust to a more suitable conceptual model to allow them to accurately identify which are the actors that take part in the relationship and what are the pieces of data that must be verified.
+Before starting to use QED, users need to translate their problem of trust to a more suitable conceptual model to allow them to accurately identify which are the actors that take part in the relationship and what are the pieces of data that must be verified.

-``QED`` defines a very simple but flexible trust model.
+QED defines a very simple but flexible trust model.
 It is composed of three main components:

 - The **information** itself to which the users want to add transparency.
 - A set of **actors** that interacts with the information in different ways.
-- A **mapping function** that translates the information space to a univocal event that can serve as input for ``QED``.
+- A **mapping function** that translates the information space to a univocal event that can serve as input for QED.

 It is clear that the information depends on the nature of the problem we are dealing with and likewise, the shape the mapping function takes is closely